voinikyt/sql-training/isolation-levels/README.md

                 .toList();
 ```

-What if we have 100s of employees, and we must ignore almost all of them.
+What if we have 100s of employees, and we must ignore 90 of them and process 10 of them:
-That means a query 2 queries for each of them (select for update);
+* 180 queries - select for update
+* 20 for the successful ones

+Also let's say that we have 100s of processed employees.
+* we'll fetch a lot of data in memory

 ### Cheeky solution running queries